EvaGraceSmith/Reading-Notes/401/class-37-Redux-Combined-Reducers.md

 Multiple reducers are created to handle different slices of state in a Redux application, making the code more organized and maintainable.

-2. How would you combine multiple reducers?
+2. How would you combine multiple reducers

 To combine multiple reducers, you use Redux's combineReducers function, providing an object mapping the individual reducers to their corresponding state slices.